FarzadForuozanfar/Cpp_Cource_Ex/Assignments/README.md

 ## Template Class :
 ![Types-of-Templates-in-C](https://user-images.githubusercontent.com/91725214/155616879-a7e03f2d-5e38-4e72-9022-f7d17f622894.jpg)
 #### A template is a simple and yet very powerful tool in C++.
 The simple idea is to pass data type as a parameter so that we don’t need to write the same code for different data types.
 For example, a software company may need sort() for different data types.
 Rather than writing and maintaining the multiple codes, we can write one sort() and pass data type as a parameter.
+## problem description :

+#

+In a parallel world, we have a cat that lives and moves in only two dimensions.
+In a 10 by 10 matrix, it wants to get its food from the first matrix to its food in the last matrix, and can only move down or to the right.

+Problem with Padsa recursive method